Huntsman To Buy Most Of Tronox

-Huntsman Corp. has agreed to purchase most of the assets of the bankrupt titanium dioxide maker Tronox for $415 million.
+Huntsman Corp. has agreed to purchase the lion’s share of Tronox, the bankrupt producer of titanium dioxide, for $415 million.

-If completed, the deal will make Huntsman the world's second largest maker of the white pigment, with a roughly 18% share of the market, according to C&EN estimates based on company documents.
-DuPont is the world's largest TiO2 maker with about 22% of capacity.
-Tronox is currently the third largest, and Huntsman is tied with Kronos in fourth place.
+If completed, the deal will make Huntsman the world’s second largest maker of the white pigment, with a roughly 18% share of the market, according to C&EN estimates based on company documents.
+DuPont is the world’s largest TiO2 maker, with about 22% of capacity.
+Tronox is currently the third largest producer, and Huntsman is tied with Kronos in fourth place.

-Tronox filed for bankruptcy protection in January.
-The company blamed "legacy costs," such as environmental remediation and litigation stemming from its 2006 spinoff from Kerr-McGee Corp.
+Tronox filed for bankruptcy protection in January (C&EN, Jan.
+19, page 30).
+The company blamed “legacy liabilities,” such as environmental remediation and litigation, stemming from its 2006 spin-off from Kerr-McGee.

-The jewel of the Tronox portfolio is its Hamilton, Miss., facility, one of the world's largest TiO2 plants with 225,000 metric tons per year of capacity.
-Huntsman will also get a 90,000-metric-ton plant in Botlek, the Netherlands and a 50% share in Tiwest, a Tronox joint venture with South Africa's Exxaro Resources that has 110,000 metric tons of capacity in Australia.
+The jewel of the Tronox portfolio is its Hamilton, Miss., facility.
+With a capacity of 225,000 metric tons per year, it is one of the world’s largest TiO2 plants.
+Huntsman will also get a 90,000-metric-ton plant in Botlek, the Netherlands, and a 50% share in Tiwest, a Tronox joint venture in Australia with 110,000 metric tons of capacity.
 Huntsman currently has about 560,000 metric tons of TiO2 capacity.

-Tronox's TiO2 plants in Savannah, Ga., and Uerdingen, Germany, are not included in the deal.
-The Uerdingen plant is under the control of German solvency courts, which is seeking buyers.
-Tronox is in the process of idling the Savannah facility and will auction it off later this year.
+Tronox’ TiO2 plants in Savannah, Ga., and Uerdingen, Germany, are not included in the deal.
+The Uerdingen plant is under the control of a German solvency court, which is seeking buyers.
+Tronox is now idling the Savannah facility and will auction it off later this year.

 Huntsman Corp.
-CEO Peter R. Huntsman says the addition of the Tronox plants will help his company "realize substantial efficiencies."
+CEO Peter R. Huntsman says the addition of the Tronox plants will help his company “realize substantial efficiencies” in its TiO2 business.

-The deal also includes Tronox's business in electrolytic materials such as manganese dioxide, used in alkaline batteries, and lithium manganese dioxide for lithium ion batteries.
-Huntsman will also acquire Tronox's boron products business and some sodium chlorate production in Hamilton, Miss.
+The deal also includes Tronox’ business in electrolytic materials such as manganese dioxide and lithium manganese dioxide, both used in batteries.
+And Huntsman will acquire Tronox’ boron products business and some sodium chlorate production in Hamilton.

-Because Tronox is in bankruptcy, Huntsman has made a "stalking horse" bid that could be scuttled by a higher bid in an auction process administered by the bankruptcy court later this year.
-If the bankruptcy court approves Huntsman's offer, it will then undergo antitrust clearance.
+Because Tronox is in bankruptcy, Huntsman has made a “stalking horse” bid, meaning it could be scuttled by a higher bid in an auction administered by the bankruptcy court later this year.
+If the bankruptcy court approves Huntsman’s offer, the deal will then undergo antitrust clearance.

-Huntsman has the cash on hand to finance the deal.
-Hexion Specialty Chemicals signed an agreement to purchase Huntsman in 2007, but that deal fell through the following year.
-In the subsequent fallout, Huntsman settled for $1 billion from Hexion and its parent, the private equity firm Apollo Management, as well as $1.7 billion from Deutsche Bank and Credit Suisse for refusing to finance the deal.
+Huntsman will finance about half of the purchase with debt, even though the company is relatively flush with cash.
+Hexion Specialty Chemicals signed an agreement to purchase Huntsman in 2007, but that deal fell through.
+In the subsequent fallout, Huntsman settled for $1.0 billion from Hexion.
+It also got $630 million in cash and $1.1 billion in loans on favorable terms from Deutsche Bank and Credit Suisse.

+Gregg Goodnight, principal of the Pearland, Texas-based consulting firm ChemAnalysis, hails the deal as a bargain that will improve Huntsman’s TiO2 business.
+“They are cherry-picking some of Tronox’ better assets,” he says.

+The acquisition, Goodnight adds, could be considered a bargain once earnings in the TiO2 industry start to rebound.
+It compares well with other acquisitions and is much cheaper than building new capacity from scratch, he says.
+For its $415 million, Huntsman will pick up 370,000 metric tons of annual capacity plus working capital such as inventories.
+Saudi Arabia’s Cristal paid $1.2 billion for 670,000 metric tons of TiO2 capacity in its acquisition of Millennium Inorganic Chemicals in early 2007, when the business climate was strong.

 Join the conversation